|

 documentation submitted by the applicant.
 Where necessary, further

-interview with the applicant should clear them up.
-In examining a visa
+with the applicant should clear them up.
+In examining a visa application, it is

-applicant is not registered in the Schengen Information System (SIS) as being
+registered in the Schengen Information System (SIS) as being banned from entry

-banned from entry and that he or she does not constitute a threat to public
+and that he or she does not constitute a threat to public order.

 6. Why does the consulate stamp passports during